../_images/Week_1.jpg

 We will have a general discussion of this week’s content and how it is relevant specifically to Q2 (Why are we doing this now as opposed to Q1?
 How does this quarter differ from Q1?)

 This interactive session focuses on team dynamics.
 Starting with visualizing how your team operated in Q1, you will discuss what went well within your team and what could be improved.
 Furthermore, we will discuss changes in your teams composition (e.g., if new members have joined or former members have left ).
-You will be invited to reflect on and answer the following questions what are the potential effects of these changes, and do you need to redefine the team contracts?
+You will reflect on and address what are the potential effects of these changes, and how do you want to update the team contracts?

 Key concepts#